danmons/colour_matrix_adaptations/csv/README.md

 # CSV content

-The file "matrix.csv" is output by the Jupyter notebook "chromaticity_matrix_calculations.ipynb".
+The file "matrix_XYZ.csv" is output by the Jupyter notebook "chromaticity_matrix_calculations.ipynb".
 Run it to regenerate the file, and/or add in more chromaticity co-ordinates to generate further output.
 (Also, feel free to contact me if you discover more useful co-ordinates you'd like to see added to this public repo).

 This is a plain-text, comma-delimited CSV file encoded in simple ASCII/UTF-8.